ccampo133/akka_streams_vs_rx_reactor/README.md

 regardless of the response time fluctuations of systems the stream interacts with, there is no need to buffer any data as everything is driven by _demand_.

 There are plenty of good write ups explaining backpressure, [_Akka Streams_ documentation contains one of them](https://doc.akka.io/docs/akka/current/stream/stream-flows-and-basics.html#back-pressure-explained)

 In _Reactor_ backpressure works most of the time.
-There are some operators that don't honour backpressure.
-Those are: _interval_, time driven _buffer_ and time driven _window_.
+There are some operators however,
+that don't honour backpressure.
+Those are: `interval`, time driven `buffer` and time driven `window`.
 All 3 operators are driven by time and for some reason the designers of the library decided that the time dimension is more important than the backpressure and if your downstream stops signaling demand your stream will fail.